IBM/watson-second-opinion/README.md

 1. Navigate to https://cloud.ibm.com/dashboard/apps/
 2. Located and click on your newly created application
-3. Select 'Runtime' in the left menu
+3. Select `Runtime` in the left menu
-4. Select the 'Environment Variables' tab in the middle of the page
+4. Select the `Environment Variables` tab in the middle of the page
 5. Scroll down to the User defined variables section
 6. Click on ``add``.
 7. THIS IS EXTREMELY IMPORTANT.
 Make sure to write the name of the env variable EXACTLY as shown, otherwise, the app wont work.
 Scroll up until you see `VCAP_SERVICES`.
 You will then see `cloudantNoSQLDB` and under that `url`.
-Under 'Name', type in `CLOUDANT_URL`, and under 'Value', paste the `url` value from the `cloudantNoSQLDB` section of `VCAP_SERVICES`.
+Under `Name`, type in `CLOUDANT_URL`, and under `Value`, paste the `url` value from the `cloudantNoSQLDB` section of `VCAP_SERVICES`.

 ![envVar2](https://i.makeagif.com/media/6-07-2018/ubRZcv.gif)